mciver83/html-css-keyframes-guided/README.md

 animation: typing 3.5s steps(50, end) 2s, blink-cursor 0.75s step-end infinite;
 ```

 We can apply multiple animations by separating them with a comma.
-For the `typing` animation, we are saying we want to animation to take 3.5 seconds, have 50 steps in the timing-function, have a 2 second delat and since we didn't specify an interval, it will only happen 1 time.
+For the `typing` animation, we are saying we want to animation to take 3.5 seconds, have 50 steps in the timing-function, have a 2 second delay and since we didn't specify an interval, it will only happen 1 time.
 Remember, I don't want you to focus too much on the steps function.
-The number of steps should be double the number of characters in your text that you want "typed" out, including white spaces.

 Now give it a try!
 You might notice that the text is visible at first, and then disappears and the animation happens.
 That is because of the animation-delay.
 You can add the following to the `h1` to fix the problem.